aterreno/scientific-calculator/NOTES.md

 - Absolutely insane for automating documentation
 - Limits on picking up latest versions, but could be fixed perhaps with better prompting
 - Spotted a problem with elixir code base; validation on incoming json, if it's a string
+- TypeScript seems 'made for vibe-coding', type are helping, fresh examples to pull code from, works best here